First

 fiction.

-Is community important to you, or do you prefer to express you beliefs as
+Is community important to you, or do you prefer to

 a solitary?

-� Community is important to me.
-But I work as a solitary.
-I have such a
+Community is important to me.
+But I work as a

 demanding life that I honestly cannot work on other people's schedules.
 I